VERSION 1, CREATED: 26/04/2018, LAST UPDATED: 01/02/2023

 All members of the Sifo panel agreed to this when recruited.

 Participants in the Sifo qualitative panel (Kvalitativa panelen)

 We process your personal data to be able to invite you to our surveys.
-Questions about interests and demographic factors such as age, residence or household composition can also be registered if you choose to share it, so that we can invite you to take part in surveys that you find relevant and interesting.
+Questions about interests and demographic factors such as age, residence or household composition can also be registered if you choose to share it, so that we can invite you to take part in surveys that are relevant for your target group.
 Participants report their own interest by voluntarily answering questions in the invitation email.

 All members of the Sifo qualitative panel agreed to this when recruited.

-Sifo's listening panel is a group of households who are randomly selected to represent all households in Sweden.
+Our Mediepanel is a group of households that are recruited from random samples to represent all households in Sweden.
 Modern electronic measuring equipment records which radio channels each person in these households is listening to.
-This information is transmitted to Sifo every night, and we can then calculate listening figures for the entire population.
-Some of the household has been interviewed by Sifo regarding your radio habits and some of you have been randomly selected to represent similar households in your area.
+This information is transmitted every night, and we can then calculate listening figures for the entire population.
+Some of the household has been interviewed by Kantar Media / Sifo regarding your radio habits and some of you have been randomly selected to represent similar households in your area.
 The household’s membership of the panel is very important in order for us to create a representative panel.
 The Mediepanel is handled by Kantar Media.

 Sifo’s internet panel (internet measurement ORVESTO Internet)

 ORVESTO Internet follows a representative panel consisting of Swedish web users between 16-80 years.
 By following the panel's digital behaviour, whether on mobile phone, computer or tablet, we measure both reach and depth of audience data, which means that digital media can be evaluated in relation to other media channels such as print, TV, radio etc. The internet measurement is handled by Kantar Media.